Customer Churn Analysis Report

 Data Preprocessing and Manipulation

-The data was imported into MySQL for cleaning.
+Performed exploratory data analysis.
 There were no missing values or duplicates.
-The column Customer_Id
+The column Customer_Id was dropped to optimize the dataset for analysis.

-Using SQL, the distribution of customer churn was analyzed, revealing the following:
+Also, discovered distribution of customer churn was analyzed, revealing the following:

 - Churned Customers: 20.4%